Last Updated on –

 Some do it to pursue their passion, some see it as a means to escape the 9-5 rat race, some are in it for the challenge, and much more.

-But perhaps to many of us, the potential to earn multiple times over versus a regular job is what makes the promise of running a business so enticing.
+But perhaps to many of us, the potential to earn multiple times over versus a regular job is what makes the promise of starting a business so enticing.

 Even small business owners have the chance to earn more than a high-salary employee.